 What you will see

-- Direct mail appeals show costs on the Review tab.
+- If you use the Direct Mail tool, appeals show costs on the Review tab.

 - Insights > Appeal Analysis > ROI Analysis shows cost-aware charts after cost data is available.

-- ROI and net revenue appear in reporting after Avid has matching cost and result data.
+- ROI and net revenue appear in the Matchback Report after Avid has matching cost and result data.

 Troubleshooting